codefresh-io/docs.codefresh.io/_docs/getting-started/gitops-codefresh.md

 Codefresh is the easiest way to get started with GitOps and Argo CD.
 Codefresh leverages Argo components to have the entire desired state applied from Git to your Kubernetes cluster, and then reported back to Codefresh.

-TBD

-Every state change operation in Codefresh is made via Git Codefresh audit log is derived from the Git changelog Codefresh access control is derived from Git permissions

-From our runtimes, to applications, and deployments,

 ## GitOps Runtimes